-According to NAR®, each transaction take about 45 hours to finish from contract to close!
+According to NAR®, each transaction takes about 45 hours to finish from contract to close!
 That’s for EVERY transaction you do – and for each of those transactions, 30 of those hours are spent on paperwork.
-That’s literally thousands of hours you spent on paperwork that you could have spent selling!
+That’s literally thousands of hours you spent on the paperwork that you could have spent selling!

 Take a look back on all your transactions this year – did any of the following things happen?

 - You lost sight of something: You forgot a step or a piece of the process or were late in completing something.